Dhairya1890/Vani/README.md

 📌 **Problem Statement 1 – Weave the magic with Groq**

 🎯 **Objective**
-Vāṇi addresses the language barrier in rural commerce and education by providing real-time translation services.
+Vāṇi addresses the language barrier in International conferrences by providing real-time translation services.
 It enables seamless communication between speakers and attendees who speak different languages, making conferences, classrooms, and business meetings accessible to everyone regardless of their native language.

 🧠 **Team & Approach**
 **Team Name:** Solo Hacker